hlk-1135/object-CXR/README.md

 Detecting foreign objects is particularly challenging for deep learning (DL) based systems, as specific types of objects presented in the test set may be rarely or never seen in the training set, thus posing a few-shot/zero-shot learning problem.
 We hope this open dataset and challenge could both help the development of automatic foreign objects detection system, and promote the general research of object detection on chest X-rays, as large scale chest X-ray datasets with strong annotations are limited to the best of our knowledge.

+object-CXR challenge is going to be hosted at [MIDL 2020](https://2020.midl.io/).

 ## Data
 5000 frontal chest X-ray images with foreign objects presented and 5000 frontal chest X-ray images without foreign objects were filmed and collected from about 300 township hosiptials in China.
 12 medically-trained radiologists with 1 to 3 years of experience annotated all the images.
 Each annotator manually annotates the potential foreign objects on a given chest X-ray presented within the lung field.
 Foreign objects were annotated with bounding boxes, bounding ellipses or masks depending on the shape of the objects.
 Support devices were excluded from annotation.
 A typical frontal chest X-ray with foreign objects annotated looks like this:
 ![annotation](annotation.png)